|

 Registration procedure |

-If you are 15 or older and have a foreign registration card, you can
+If you are 15 or older and are listed on a certified copy of resident

 register your seal in the city where you are living.
 Seal to be